Ouranosinc/ESPO-R/README.md

 sectors of activity.
-In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact and adaptation (VIA) studies, Ouranos is working to create a set of operational multipurpose climate scenarios "Ensemble de Scénarios Polyvalents d'Ouranos” (ESPO) covering the territory of North America at a resolution of 0.1 degree (~9km).
-This operational product actually consists of two related datasets 1) ESPO-R (described here) produced from a process of bias adjustment and statistical downscaling of regional climate simulations from the Canadian Regional Climate Model of Ouranos, as well as those available via the CORDEX research program and 2) ESPO-G produced following to the same methodology, but from global simulations available via the CMIP program.
+In order to meet this growing demand and to ensure the availability of climate scenarios responding to numerous vulnerability, impact and adaptation (VIA) studies, Ouranos is working to create a set of operational multipurpose climate scenarios called "Ensemble de Scénarios Polyvalents d'Ouranos” (ESPO) covering North America at a resolution of 0.1 degree (~9km).
+This operational product actually consists of two related datasets 1) ESPO-R (described here) produced from bias-adjusted regional climate simulations, and 2) ESPO-G produced following to the same methodology, but from global simulations available via the CMIP program.